Jlvck/gac_hymnal_app/README.md

-Hymn data sourced from The Official Hymnbook of Gospel Apostolic Church.
+Hymn data sourced from The Official Hymnbook of Gospel Apostolic gac_hymnal_app.

 Contact For inquiries or support, please contact us through